You’ve just had a scooter accident in Thailand. The next 10 minutes are critical. Here’s exactly what to do.

 The arrival of the police is a key step.
 Stay calm, respectful, and cooperative.
 Present your documents: passport, international license, and rental contract.

-Document Everything: Become an Expert of the Accident Scene
+Document Everything: What to Capture at the Accident Scene

 Use your smartphone—it’s your most powerful tool.
 Take photos and videos of EVERYTHING: